 KnowAboutIt is new service I have been playing with.
 Instead of finding the most important content, it gives you every link that comes through your stream along with the tweet and who tweeted it.
 You also get a daily email of the most popular content along with what they call Hidden Gems, content that might interest you based upon what comes through your stream.

 The point is you don't have to be on all the time or feel like you have to see everything that comes by.
 Be smart and use these tools and let them do the work for you.

 I have a group of monkeys that does all my filing, filtering, evaluating and organizing for me.
 Sadly, not true.
 But I do have lots of tools that I use to help me keep track of everything I find.

 One I have written about before is Read It Later.
 This is, hands down, my favorite tool.
 When someone posts something and I don't have time to check it out I just add it to my Read It Later list and go over it when I do have the time.
 The best part, I can access my list from anywhere on any device.
 So if I am sitting some where for a few moments I can go through my list.

 Diigo, which I mentioned before for finding loads of great content is where I put my content too.
 I have always been a fan of Diigo because of the great stuff they offer educators but really I like just being able to save my links there and give them tags so that I and others can find them easily.

-The point to all this is that Twitter isn't work.
+The point to all this is that using Twitter in the classroom isn't work.
 It's not supposed to take up massive amounts of time or energy.
 Sure you have to spend some personal capitol keeping up and growing your network but as you have seen there are loads of great tools out there that you can put to work for you to find amazing and valuable resources for you and your classroom.